 17.Sip a Cup of Coffee in Café A Brasileira

 Coffee is an integral part of the Lisbon lifestyle.
-Accordingly, there is a number of good coffee shops that can be found in the city.
+Accordingly, several good coffee shops can be found in the city.
 However, only a handful can boast the tradition that is present in Café A Brasileira.
 It is located centrally in the Chiado neighborhood and there is a statue of Fernando Pessoa in front of its door.

 The joint opened its doors in 1905 and little has changed aesthetically since then.
 Originally it offered a bica – short and very intense coffee – to everyone who bought grain at the premises.
 It soon became the meeting point for writers, artists, intellectuals, and remained so for a century, before practically becoming a tourist attraction.